 Any employee under indictment, arrested for a crime, or otherwise charged with the violation of any criminal statute who is not disciplined or discharged by the Employer, may be placed on a leave of absence without pay until resolution of such charges.
 An employee may use accrued vacation or holiday time during the leave.
-An employee who is found guilty by any court of competent jurisdiction or who enters into a plea Agreement as a consequence of any criminal charges shall be summarily discharged, notwithstanding any appeal the employee may pursue.
+An employee who is found guilty by any court of competent jurisdiction or who enters into a plea Agreement by which the employee is convicted of any criminal charge that constitutes a felony offense, misdemeanor crime of violence, theft, or drug abuse offense, shall be summarily discharged and shall have no resort to the grievance and arbitration procedure set forth in Article 16, nor shall any such employee have resort to the State Personnel Board of Review and/or the Personnel Board of Review of the City of Pataskala, notwithstanding any criminal appeal the employee may pursue.
 Alternatively, the Employer may take disciplinary action against the employee which action shall be subject to appeal by the employee pursuant to the provisions of this Agreement.

-Section 27.2 - Internal Investigations.
+Section 28.2 - Internal Investigations.
 Bargaining unit members required to respond to questions during internal investigations shall, when applicable, be informed of their constitutional rights and responsibilities.
 Before a bargaining unit member may be charged with insubordination or like offense for refusing to answer questions or participate in an investigation, he shall be advised that such conduct, if continued, may be the basis for such a charge.
 All members shall be obligated to cooperate in any investigation conducted.

-At any time a formal investigation concerning a bargaining unit member occurs wherein disciplinary action of record (reprimand of record, suspension, reduction, or removal) will or may result, the member will be notified when he is first questioned, that such result is possible.
+At any time a formal investigation concerning a bargaining unit member occurs wherein disciplinary action of record (reprimand of record, suspension, reduction, or removal) will or may result, the member will be notified when first questioned, that such result is possible.